Xewdy444/Netgrave/README.md

 ### `--file`
 The second way is to specify a file containing a list of hosts in the `ip:port` format using the `--file` option.
 ### `--censys`
 The third way is to retrieve hosts from the Censys API using the `--censys` option.
-This option requires the `CENSYS_API_ID` and `CENSYS_SECRET` environment variables to be set.
+This option requires the `CENSYS_API_ID` and `CENSYS_API_SECRET` environment variables to be set.

 ### `--zoomeye`
 The fourth way is to retrieve hosts from the ZoomEye API using the `--zoomeye` option.
 This option requires the `ZOOMEYE_API_KEY` environment variable to be set.